Jerick-1380/A-Ramble-about-the-Undergraduate-Computational-Finance-Courses-at-CMU/README.md

 The short answer?
 Math in an applied context.
 It basically takes the ideas you learnt in probability courses, linear algebra courses, differential equations courses etc., and then apply them on a different context entirely.
 As you approach more advanced computational finance courses, it starts to go more in depth using stochastic calculus and some measure theory.
 Hence, it is a subject highly focused on precise calculations and proofs.

 The main topic of computational finance is pricing.
 Let's say that you have designed a game where you flip 2 coins.
 If the user gets 2 heads, they get paid 100 dollars.
 If they get 1 head, they get paid 80 dollars.
 Otherwise, they get nothing.
 How much should you charge them such that the game is fair?
 Fair as in you continue to make a profit, but also no one can give a lower price to steal your customers.
-As we create more and more complicated payouts, we will require more math to calculate such a price.
+As we create more and more complicated payouts, we will require more math to calculate such prices.

 ## What are the Computational Finance courses at CMU NOT about?